First Battle of Rappahannock Station Summary

 From August 22 to 25, 1862, the two armies engaged in a series of minor skirmishes collectively known as the First Battle of Rappahannock Station.
 The action started on the night of August 22–23, when J. E. B. Stuart led nearly 1,500 cavalrymen on a daring raid against the Union supply depot at Catlett’s Station to Pope’s rear.
 Meeting little resistance during the sortie, Stuart captured some Union supplies and took a few prisoners.

-During the next three days, small conflicts erupted along the Rappahannock River at several locations, including Waterloo Bridge, Lee Springs, Freeman’s Ford, and Sulphur Springs.
+During the next three days, small conflicts erupted along the Rappahannock River at several locations, including Waterloo Bridge, Lee Springs, Freeman’s Ford, and White Sulphur Springs.
 These inconclusive encounters produced casualties that totaled approximately 225 for both sides.

 First Battle of Rappahannock Station Significance